PillowMC/pillow/README.md

 [中文](README.zh_hans.md) | English

-## Quilt that runs on Forge
+## Quilt that runs on ModLauncher with NeoForge

 _Not implemented yet._

 Yes, you can believe it.
-This mod will make Quilt compatible with Forge.
+This mod will make Quilt and NeoForge run on ModLauncher *at the same time*.

-## Another mod loader

-_Will implement after running Quilt on Forge!_

-It will design mainly for "build bridges" between Forge and Quilt, but it will be a full-usage mod loader.
-It will not replace Forge or Quilt.
-It will work well with them.

 ## Installing

 _Not developed yet._